How Early Should You Arrive at the Cruise Port?

 Many travelers head straight to the main buffet for lunch, which can make that area especially busy on embarkation day.

-Some cruisers prefer grabbing food at a quieter venue or spending time exploring the ship before crowds settle in.
+Some families prefer grabbing food at a quieter venue or spending time exploring the ship before the crowds settle.

 Planning Ahead Makes Embarkation Day Easier